 Here’s some cheap, time-efficient team building tips:

-Integration Training (naturally) or another leader in embodied learning (I recommend the Strozzi Institute in CA, USA).
+- Learn some simple non-athletic coordination practices from Integration Training (naturally) or another leader in embodied learning (I recommend the Strozzi Institute in CA, USA).

 - Encourage an office culture where touch is acceptable.
 This need not be excessively “touchy-feely” but simply shaking hands on entering and leaving the office.